akashkakdegit/interview-task/README.md

   ``

- **Step 8:** Create the table and iterator operator to create the rows according to given conditions in the container:
+ **Step 8:** Create the table using iterator operator to create the rows according to given conditions:

  ``  <div style={{ marginTop: "25px" }}>
         <MDBRow>